tkn-tub/ns3-gym/src/lte/doc/source/lte-testing.rst

    6     0.00%
    ==== ==========

-The test uses the default Friis path loss model and without channel fading enabled.
+The test uses the default Friis path loss model and without any channel fading model.

 GTP-U protocol